Oral Vitamin D: How Much Is Too Much?

 - Keep Bacteria in Check - acne is in part a bacterial disease

 Promote Wound Healing - medically speaking, acne lesions are small wounds

 A healthy amount of vitamin D in the blood is 30 - 50ng/mL, and only people whose vitamin D levels fall below this range should take supplements.
 You can ask your doctor for a routine and simple blood test to determine your level.
-The amount to supplement will depend on your blood test result, but doctors usually consider more than 4000IU (100mcg) per day to be dangerous.
+If your levels are low, your doctor will recommend the amount of vitamin D for you to supplement.